-James L. Haley is the author of more than 20 books, including several on Texas history.
-They include The Texas Supreme Court: A Narrative History, 1836–1986; Passionate Nation: The Epic History of Texas; Sam Houston; and a 7th-grade biography, Stephen F. Austin and the Founding of Texas.
+James L. Haley is the author of more than twenty books, including several on Texas history.
+They include The Texas Supreme Court: A Narrative History, 1836–1986; Passionate Nation: The Epic History of Texas; Sam Houston; and a seventh-grade biography, Stephen F. Austin and the Founding of Texas.
 He is also author of Captive Paradise: A History of Hawaii and Wolf: The Lives of Jack London.
-Haley, who lives in Austin, Texas, is the recipient of many prestigious book awards, including two Spur Awards from the Western Writers of America and two T. R. Fehrenbach Book Awards from the Texas Historical Commission.
-His fiction works include the four-volume Bliven Putnam Naval Adventure Series published by Penguin Random House: The Shores of Tripoli, A Darker Sea, The Devil in Paradise, and Captain Putman for the Republic of Texas (forthcoming in fall 2020).
+He has won the Spur Award from the Western Writers of America twice and the Texas Historical Commission book award twice, among others.
+In fiction, the fourth in Haley’s tall-ship naval action series, Captain Putnam for the Republic of Texas, won the Virginia M. Law Award from the Daughters of the Republic of Texas in 2022 as the outstanding book on Texas history for young readers.